-We are PhysSoc - The University of Nottingham's physics society.
-We're one of the largest and most active societies at UoN and the biggest and most active physics society in the UK.
-We aim to make sure your time here in Nottingham is the best it can possibly be by running a huge range of events, projects (like the recent launch of our space-balloon), trips (local and international), skills sessions, socials, rocket building and launching, sports teams, telescope training sessions, public outreach, careers & employability events, and more.
+We are PhysSoc - The University of Nottingham's Physics society.
+We're one of the largest and most active societies at UoN and the biggest and most active Physics society in the UK.
+We aim to make sure your time here in Nottingham is the best it can possibly be by running a huge range of events, trips (local and international), skills sessions, socials, sports teams, telescope training sessions, public outreach, careers & employability events, and more.

 To keep up to date with eveything PhysSoc you can follow our social media pages or contact us here: